SanthoshAshokkumar/storytime/readme.md

 ###Measures

-The extension has the following optional measures that add addional feautres.
+The extension has the following optional measures that add addional features.
 You can usually just put the field in without any calculation or by using the only() function.

 **These settings are OPTIONAL**